 The Office of the Senior Vice Provost for Research (Research Office) provides leadership and services to support UNH faculty, students, and staff in their research, scholarship, and creative activities; facilitates cooperation between UNH and the business community; and communicates and promotes the breadth and depth of UNH research and discovery and its resulting impacts both within and beyond the University.
 Research is conducted according to ethical principles provided by professional associations and by federal regulations and guidelines.
 Accordingly, UNH has institutional policies governing the conduct of research and scholarly activities, including but not limited to, the use of animal subjects, human subjects, hazardous materials, misconduct, and financial conflict of interest.

 The University prides itself on extensive research endeavors and the involvement of graduate students in research projects.
 The University, therefore, has an obligation to teach and actively promote integrity in research and scholarship.
 As a graduate student here, it is your responsibility to be familiar with University policies that govern your research activities at the University and to comply with all requirements.
-For more information, visit the Compliance and Safety pages of the Research Office website:
+For more information, visit the Compliance and Safety pages of the Research Office website.

 Office for Research and Partnerships and Commercialization

 The University of New Hampshire Office of Research Partnerships and Commercialization advocates for, manages, and promotes UNH's intellectual property; promotes partnerships between UNH and the business community; and is responsible for licensing UNH technologies and creating start-up companies based on innovations created at UNH.
 ORPC also hosts the N.H.
 Innovation Research Center.